xRiskLab/xrisklab-website/_projects/fastwoe.md

 ## What is Weight of Evidence?

 Weight of Evidence (WOE) transforms categorical features into continuous, interpretable scores that measure the relationship strength between feature categories and target labels.
-It's particularly valuable in credit scoring and risk assessment where model interpretability is crucial.
+It's particularly valuable in credit scoring and risk management where model interpretability is crucial.

 **Key Benefits:**
 - Handles missing values and rare categories gracefully